-Phi Eta Sigma is a national honor society inspired by the past and dedicated to the future whose goal is to encourage and reward academic excellence among freshmen in institutions of higher learning.
+Phi Eta Sigma is a national honor society inspired by the past and dedicated to the future.
+It is our goal to encourage and reward academic excellence among full-time, first year students in institutions of higher learning.

-The oldest and largest freshman honor society, Phi Eta Sigma was founded at the University of Illinois on March 22, 1923, and now has more than three hundred chapters throughout the United States and more than 800,000 members.
+The oldest and largest freshman honor society, Phi Eta Sigma was founded at the University of Illinois on March 22, 1923, and now has more than three hundred seventy chapters throughout the United States and more than one million members.

 Phi Eta Sigma was voted membership into the Association of College Honor Societies in 1937.
 Only three societies have had longer continuous membership.